 If you’re looking for an online therapist, OK has many options.
 The therapists in the list below are licensed to provide teletherapy across the state and can help you learn to manage the challenges in your daily life.

-I am licensed in Oklahoma with 4 years of professional work experience.
-My experience is in helping individual clients cope with depression and anxiety symptoms, navigating previous trauma and the after-effects, and building self-esteem and confidence.
-For couples I offer the chance to build communication and other skills that foster healthy relationships.
+I am licensed in Oklahoma with 12 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, & motivation, self esteem, and confidence.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 How can a counselor support you?